aws-solutions/centralized-logging-with-opensearch/CUSTOM_BUILD.md

 │   ├── cdk-solution-helper/                - helper function for converting CDK output to a format compatible with the AWS Solutions pipelines.
 │   ├── build-open-source-dist.sh           - builds the open source package with cleaned assets and builds a .zip file in the /open-source folder for distribution to GitHub
 │   ├── build-s3-dist.sh                    - builds the solution and copies artifacts to the appropriate /global-s3-assets or /regional-s3-assets folders.
+│   ├── run-unit-tests.sh                    - runs all the unit tests within the /source folder
 ├── source/
 │   ├── constructs
 │   │   ├── bin